 - Purchase the complete Expat Arrivals Nigeria Guide (PDF)

-Expats considering a move to Nigeria will naturally have many concerns about life in this West African country.
-From their personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in Nigeria.
+Expats considering a move to Nigeria will naturally have many concerns about life here.
+From personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in this West African country.

 How reliable is the electricity supply in Nigeria?

-Power supply in Nigeria, even in the larger cities, is notoriously unreliable and most expats have a petrol generator to cope with frequent power outages.
+Power supply in Nigeria, even in the larger cities, is notoriously unreliable and most expats have a generator or power inverter to cope with frequent power outages.

 Do I need a car in Nigeria?

-Yes – it is absolutely essential.
-While the thrills and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort.
-Cars are also a mark of status in Nigeria.
-By having a driver, the status quotient is further enhanced, with the added bonus of having someone who actually knows their way around navigating the chaotic Nigerian roads.
+For most expats, yes – cars are the most common way of getting around.
+While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort, and many expats have a driver who knows their way around navigating the chaotic Nigerian roads.